Counseling and Health

 If you find yourself in need of immediate assistance, please contact the corresponding emergency resource right away.

 Counseling CenterWhenever you need emotional support (even if you just don't feel like you at the moment), you are encouraged to take advantage of the free, confidential, and culturally-responsive counseling available through the Counseling Center.
-From wellness-focused workshops to online peer support through 7 Cups and the Peer Counseling Helpline, you are invited to try out any of the Counseling Center's options and find what works best for you.
+From wellness-focused workshops to peer support, you are invited to try out any of the Counseling Center's options and find what works best for you.

 Drexel is committed to maintaining the health and safety of all our students.
 Whether you need allergy shots, treatment for a sports injury, or more — Drexel's Student Health Center exists to provide you with a range of health services in a confidential environment staffed by doctors and nurse practitioners.
 And the Office of Health Insurance and Immunizations provides important information regarding compliance with Drexel University's health insurance and immunization policies in order to ensure the health and well-being of all members of the Drexel community using the American College Health Association and the Centers for Disease Control guidelines.